 - Food can become infected with bacteria if left at the wrong temperature or stored too long.

 - Cooks or other food handlers can contaminate food if they don’t wash their hands properly or use dirty cutting boards or other utensils to prepare food.

 People with health problems (such as chronic kidney disease) or a compromised immune system are at higher risk of food poisoning than those in good health.

 The germs that most commonly cause food poisoning are:

-Listeria.
-These bacteria primarily found in raw dairy products, smoked seafood, and process meats like hot dogs and cold cuts.
+Listeria: These bacteria are primarily found in raw dairy products, smoked seafood, and processed meats like hot dogs and cold cuts.
 Listeriosis bacteria can also contaminate fruits and vegetables, although less commonly.

 Campylobacter: These bacteria most commonly infect meat and poultry, as well as unpasteurized milk.
 Campylobacter can also contaminate water.
 Like other types of bacteria, these bacteria often find their way into food through contact with the faces of infected animals.